xlfdll/ConsoleSpeech/README.md

 ## System Requirements
 * .NET Framework 3.x

-[Runtime configuration](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-configure-an-app-to-support-net-framework-4-or-4-5) is needed for running in .NET Framework 4.0+.
+[Runtime configuration](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-configure-an-app-to-support-net-framework-4-or-4-5) is needed for running on .NET Framework 4.0+.

 ## Usage
 Just run and type what you want computer to speak (Ctrl+C to exit)